Longpo Naval Base: Location

 The submarine base is located at the point in Chinese territory that is closest to the continental shelf.
 It is roughly 50 nmi from the base to the 200 meter isobath.
 It is 150 nmi to the closest of the disputed Paracel Islands or the city of Da Nang, Vietnam.
 Speculation has been raised that the base is intended to be expanded to include future capability for aircraft carrier groups.

 The submarine base is only a few miles from the city of Sanya, a popular tourist destination and the site of a major planned cruise hub.
 The base is immediately next to the Yalong Bay National Resort District featuring many resort hotels.

-Strategic importance

-More than half of the world's annual merchant fleet tonnage passes through the Strait of Malacca, Sunda Strait, and Lombok Strait, with the majority continuing on into the South China Sea.
-Tanker traffic through the Strait of Malacca leading into the South China Sea is more than three times greater than Suez Canal traffic, and well over five times more than the Panama Canal.
-The People's Republic of China (PRC) has stated its claim to almost the entire body of water and is currently building multiple bases in the South China Sea to control them.